Offer!

 Description

-The original codex was made in France during the first half of the 15th century, as a volume of format 15 x 22 cm and 304 pages.
+The original codex was made in France during the first half of the 15th century, as a volume of 15 x 22 cm format and 304 pages.